Verge TS Pro Gen 2: Full Specifications

 That said, it still sits in a very specific space: extreme performance, extreme design, and extreme pricing.
 The tech is impressive, but it’s also unapologetically flagship-level.

-Put simply: this isn’t your commuter.
+This isn’t your commuter.
 It’s the benchmark.

 Ride safe, folks.